Leadership Initiative for Established Professionals (ages 37 – 50)

 Two Letters of Recommendation

-Two letters of recommendation (final step), which are available for electronic transmission to your identified referees through the online application.
+Two letters of recommendation (final step), which are available for electronic transmission to your identified recommenders through the online application.
 The first recommendation needs to come from your current direct supervisor.
 If you are the Executive Director, your board chair serves as your current direct supervisor and therefore should write a recommendation.

 Meet Our Alumni and Fellows